mvigneshvikee/BCS-Training-June-2025/Day_17/Position.md

 - box-sizing: border => border to border width. if you giving padding value content space will be shared.
 -

+## Universel Selector (\*)

+- universel selector access all elements.

 ## DOM

 - HTML pharse and css pharse
 - html pharse converts html code into DOM
-- getElementByTagName, ClassName, Id these are all returns HTML collecion
+- getElementByTagName, ClassName these are all returns HTML collecion
 - querySelectorAll -> always return NodeList ==> it is used to select multiple class
 - querySelector --> it is used to select single element for example using id. incase if you giving class it select first class element only.
 -

 - backward compatibility

+### Dribble is used to trending design